thomas-galligan/deepCool/README.md

 deeph5.py reads the h5 file and outputs Fortran code for implementation in RAMSES-rt (https://arxiv.org/abs/1304.7126).
 It is robust to changes in feature dimension, but is currently not robust to changes in neural network architecture (number of layers, etc.).

+formation_history.py contains code for determining star formation rates from a simulated galaxy.
+The impact of our improved calculations on star formation history is currently being investigated.